CARDIOVASCULAR SYSTEM

 Systemic Circulation

-Left side of the heart receives oxygenated blood from lungs and pumps it into the aorta.
+Left side of the heart receives oxygenated blood from the lungs and pumps it into the aorta.
 Aorta divides into systemic arteries → arterioles → capillaries (O₂ delivered, CO₂ picked up) → venules → systemic veins → superior/inferior vena cava and coronary sinus → right atrium.

 Pulmonary Circulation